Digital Learning Capture

 Training

 Learning and Teaching Enhancement (LTE) provide regular training for all staff on how to use ReCap.
-(Search StaffSpace for “ReCap” to book on scheduled training).
+You can search and book onto any scheduled training by searching for “ReCap” on StaffSpace.
 Please make sure you have attended this training prior to using ReCap for the first time.

 Step-by-step guidance is available for students via the Student TEL Knowledge Base.

-There are a number of questions that are regularly asked about DLC, ranging from how ReCap works to the impact it has on teaching practice.
+There are a number of questions that are regularly asked about Digital Learning Capture, ranging from how ReCap works to the impact it has on teaching practice.
 To try and address these directly, we have created a set Frequently Asked Questions to answer the most common.

 Further help and guidance on the Learning Platform Suite can be found via the TEL Knowledge Base for Staff.

-Staff can contact their Digital Academic Developer for pedagogical advice, questions etc relating to Digital Learning Capture.
+Staff can contact their Digital Academic Developer for pedagogical advice and questions relating to Digital Learning Capture.

 For any technical issues: